 What decision making mechanism does people rely upon to reach decisions about flood mitigation?
-Based on a comprehensive survey dataset from all coastal counties in the Gulf Coast, we apply Bayesian Network to construct a multi-layer interconnected structure that depicts the interdependence among all the variables of interest.
-We infer a theoretical decision-making mechanism from four categories of flood insurance purchase behavior as documented in the respondents’ responses to two survey questions.
+Based on a comprehensive survey dataset from all coastal counties in the Gulf Coast, we apply Bayesian Network to construct a multi-layer interconnected structure that depicts the interdependence among variables of interest.
+We infer a theoretical decision-making mechanism from four categories of flood insurance purchase behavior as documented in the survey responses.
 This mechanism is composed of two dimensions including informed flood risks and sense of insecurity.
 We then use four flood insurance purchase behavior to predict overall support for flood mitigation.
-Inferring from the results, the informed objective flood risk is the primary determinant on one’s overall support for flood mitigation.
+The results indicates that the informed flood risk is the primary determinant on one’s overall support for flood mitigation.
 Risk reduction decisions are largely contingent on the level of risk that is effectively conveyed to individuals.
 People do not make risk reduction decisions that are deemed inappropriate for the level of risk they are informed of.
 Additionally, sense of insecurity plays a moderately substantial role in determining individuals’ overall support for flood mitigation.
 Those who are less secure, or more fearful for floods, are more likely to seek extra protection given the same level of informed risk.
-The dreadful emotion for flood can move people slightly toward overall support for mitigation, although the effect is not as large as the informed risk.
+The dreadful emotion for flood can move people toward overall support for mitigation, although the effect is not as large as the informed risk.
 Results of this study have fundamental policy implications.
-The relatively high flood risk reflected in the Spcial Flood Hazard Area on flood maps not only provides the compulsory basis for flood insurance purchase but also determines individuals’ overall support for flood mitigation.
-Any inaccuracy of the maps will immensely mislead invidiuals’ overall mitigation decision.
+The flood risk informed by Federal Emergency Management Agency’s flood maps not only provides the compulsory basis for flood insurance purchase but also determines individuals’ overall support for flood mitigation.
+Flood map inaccuracy can immensely mislead invidiuals’ overall mitigation decision.

 Introduction

 Flooding has caused substantial economic damages and life loss.
 The coastal region, due to the coupling effects of a changing climate and rapid population growth, is especially prone to flooding.
 Recent Hurricane Katrina (2005), Hurricane Sandy (2012), Typhoon Haiyan (2014), and Hurricanes Harvey, Irma and Maria (2017) serve as vivid reminders of how devastating hurricane-induced flooding can be to coastal communities (Pielke et al., 2008; Kunz et al., 2013; Xian et al., 2015; Hatzikyriakou et al., 2015; Mori et al., 2014; Wang et al. 2017; Xian et al., 2018).
-Hurricane-induced coastal flooding will be more often and intensive in decades to come (Emanuel, 2017; Lin and Emanuel, 2015; Lin et al., 2016).
+Hurricane-induced coastal flooding may become more often and intensive in decades to come (Emanuel, 2017; Lin and Emanuel, 2015; Lin et al., 2016).
 To further complicate matters, sea level rise combined with land subsidence will exacerbate future flooding in the coastal region (Nicholls and Cazenave, 2010).